-An Unfinished Story — The Incas never got to finish Machu Picchu.
-While the construction of the sacred citadel started at the height of the Incan empire, the Spanish conquistadors and the diseases they carried unfortunately wiped out the natives by the end of the 16th century.
+An Unfinished Story — The Incas never got to finish Machu Picchu..
+While the construction of the sacred citadel started at the height of the Incan empire, the Spanish conquistadors and the diseases they carried unfortunately killed a majority of the local people by the end of the 16th century.

 The Immovable — The Incas constructed buildings without mortar using a dry masonry method.
-The stones fit so perfectly that nothing can get between them.
-This made the structure extremely resistant to earthquakes.
+The stones fit so perfectly that to this day you cannot slide a razor blade between them.
+This made the structures extremely resistant to earthquakes.

 An Effective Postal System — The ancient people had relay messengers called chasquis who traveled across rope bridges over deep mountain gorges and ran up and down steep mountain paths to quickly deliver communications to teams.

-The Many Treks You Can Do in Peru
+The Many Peru Treks You Can Do in Peru

 Trekking in Peru provides you with an opportunity to see and experience the culture and history of the ancient Incas.
 This country has an astounding array of trails winding through imposing peaks, stunning lakes, lost cities and Incan ruins.
 If Machu Picchu is on your travel or bucket list, you can combine your trip to the mountaintop citadel with these treks:

 This trek goes through the most beautiful, high Andean valleys, past glaciers and remote mountain villages.
 You will really feel like you are out trekking in the wilds of the Andean Mountains!